Fred Russell: Personal life and final years

 Russell and his wife, Katherine Wyche Early Russell, were married for 63 years until her death in 1996.
 They had four daughters, Katherine Early, Ellen Fall, Elizabeth Lee, Carolyn Evans.
 Russell worked past the age of 90 and lived until the age of 96.
 Two personal tragedies that Russell endured in his life were the death of his wife Kay in 1996 and the demise of the Nashville Banner in 1998.Kay died at age 87 when Russell was 90.
 He lived for six more years.
 The demise of the Banner came swiftly and painfully on February 16, 1998, when 100 staffers were called together by publisher and co-owner Irby Simpkins who told them that the Banner had been sold to the Gannett Company, who already owned the Tennessean.
 Gannett would then immediately shut down the 122 year-old Banner which had slowly been losing subscribers.
 Its last issue would be that Friday, four days hence.
 The news took an unexpected mental toll on the 92 year-old Russell.His daughter Carolyn said, "When mother died, he still had the column; when the Banner left, he had nothing."
-Russell went into a deep depression, but over time recovered enough to take a writing job with his longtime rival, the Tennessean, after being respectfully approached by the publisher John Siegenthaler and sports editor John Bibb.
+Russell went into a deep depression, but over time recovered enough to take a writing job with his longtime rival, the Tennessean, after being respectfully approached by the publisher John Seigenthaler and sports editor John Bibb.
 Russell wrote a few articles for them, enough to make his 70th year as a journalist, then retired.
 Long-time Tennessean writer Jimmy Davy said, "You know, he just didn't have his heart in it— he was a Banner man."
 Russell's final sports column is published in the multi-author book, Nashville: An American Self-Portrait (2001).
 He died in 2003 at age 96.